The Big and the Small of It

 Woolly Thyme and White Moss

-called Creeping White Thyme) are also slower growing and do well between stones
+called Creeping White Thyme) are also slower growing, very flat and do well between stones

 where space is cramped.
 Woolly Thyme is the most silver leaved of all the

 while White Moss Thyme is a lovely chartreuse with little white flowers in late

 Highland Cream Thyme

 is our variegated stepping stone filler.
 Leaves of soft cream and green make